KaveIO/Eskapade/docs/source/tutorial.rst

 Examples
 --------

-There is also a set of example macro's in the ``tutorials/`` folder.
+There is also a full set of example macro's in the ``tutorials/`` folder.
+Please take a look at the full set.
 They start out with the basics and core code of Eskapade and work their way up to more complicated ways of working.
-The examples are described briefly here.
+The basic Eskapade examples are described briefly here.

+Please take a close look yourself at the full set in the ``tutorials/`` folder, it is much longer then the set listed here!
+You are actively encouraged to run all examples to see what they can do for you!

 Example esk101: Hello World!
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~